-In addition, according to Fars News Agency, Mapna was awarded the construction of a new gas refinery in Qeshm Island in July 2013.
-The refinery will have a capacity of 80mn cubic feet of gas per day and the company is expected to invest USD200mn in the project.
+In addition, Mapna was awarded the construction of a new gas refinery in Qeshm Island in July 2013.
+The refinery will have capacity of 80mcf of gas per day and the company is expected to invest USD200mn in the project.